Number of and list of central government open websites – 471 as at 1 June 2013.

-The Cabinet Office committed to begin quarterly publication of the number of open websites starting in financial year 2011.
+The Cabinet Office committed to begin quarterly publication of the number of open websites starting in the financial year 2011.

 Definition of a website